List of Sex and the City characters: Stanford Blatch

-Anthony Marantino
+Anthony Marentino

-Anthony Marantino (Mario Cantone) is a Sicilian-American gay event planner who becomes close to Charlotte after styling her first wedding — he goes on to style Charlotte's H&G photo shoot, her second wedding and Carrie's book release party.
+Anthony Marentino (Mario Cantone) is a Sicilian-American gay event planner who becomes close to Charlotte after styling her first wedding — he goes on to style Charlotte's H&G photo shoot, her second wedding and Carrie's book release party.
 He is not self-effacing like Stanford and freely doles out blunt, sometimes bawdy, advice to Charlotte.
 (For instance: Upon hearing that she hadn't had sex since her divorce, he exclaims: "If you don't put something 'in there' soon, it'll grow over!").
 In Season 4, Episode 2, Charlotte tries to set up Anthony and Stanford.
 Anthony snubs Stanford, which results in resentment and competition ensues for the entire show run.
 However, in the first film, the two are seen kissing at a New Year's Eve party, and then get married in the sequel, with Anthony proclaiming at their wedding that Stanford is "the first man to accept me for the man that I actually am."
+He has a starring role on And Just Like That.

 Magda

-Magda (Lynn Cohen), the Ukrainian housekeeper/nanny who was introduced in the third season becomes an ersatz mother figure and a thorn in Miranda's side.
+Magda (Lynn Cohen), the Ukrainian housekeeper/nanny who was introduced in the third season, becomes an ersatz mother figure and a thorn in Miranda's side.
 Her attempts to push traditional marriage/motherhood attitudes on Miranda are both subtle (buying her a rolling pin "To make pies.
 It's good for a woman to make pies.") and intrusive (replacing her vibrator with a statuette of The Virgin Mary).
 She is friendly to Steve even before he and Miranda are back together, and adores Brady to the point of making a collage of his pictures.
 Magda comes to accept Miranda's lifestyle choices and continues working for Miranda, even when she and Steve move to Brooklyn.
 Although Miranda is reluctant to accept help, Magda makes life manageable for Miranda after the birth of Brady by serving as both a housekeeper and a nanny.